-Members of SWQ are invited to attend this Patchwork and Quilting Retreat to work on your own projects at the Ashbury Sport, Craft and Spa Hotel near Okehampton, Devon, EX20 4NL in January 2019.
+Members and friends of SWQ are invited to attend this Patchwork and Quilting Retreat/Hideaway to work on their own projects at the Ashbury Sport, Craft and Spa Hotel near Okehampton, Devon, EX20 4NL Monday January 21st 2019 for four nights.

-Four nights Mon. to Fri. full board, price in the region of £250 if in twin room sharing.
+Prices in the region of £250 if in twin room sharing.
 All rooms en-suite with tea/coffee and TV.
 Disabled rooms and special diets available.
-Single, twin and family suites available, it’s cheaper to share.
+Single, twin and family suites available.
+It’s cheaper to share.
 26 places available, needs at least 20 ladies for this Hideaway to run.

 More details with dates and prices in Summer magazine.
 26 places available.
 Closing date 30.11.18

 Check out the hotel web site – www.manorhousehotel.co.uk

 Apply in writing with SAE to Mrs. D. Perry, Group Facilitator, 17 Brocks Mount, Stoke-sub-Hamdon, Somerset TQ14 6PJ.
 Tel : 01935 822703.

 DOLPHIN HOTEL FORE STREET BEER DEVON EX12 3EQ